procrastinate-org/procrastinate/docs/discussions.rst

     2 points: when you launch them asynchronously, and when their associated task is executed using the job's argument values.

-Using this wording, you could say there are 2 tasks: washing the dishes and doing the laundry.
-If you did the laundry once and the dishes twice today, you did 3 jobs.
+Using this wording, you could say, for example: "there are 2 tasks: washing the dishes and doing the laundry.
+If you did the laundry once and the dishes twice today, you did 3 jobs."

 Queue
     This is the metaphorical place where jobs await their execution by workers.